Optum/dce/cmd/lambda/populate_reset_queue/README.md

-## Redbox Reset Generator
+## Dce Reset Generator

-This lambda will read from DynamoDB and create SQS entries for the Redbox Nuke function to consume.
+This lambda will read from DynamoDB and create SQS entries for the Dce Nuke function to consume.

 events.dyanmoDBEvent{} ---> enqueue() Lambda ---> sqs.SendMessage()

-The structure passed to the queue in the message body is the redBox struct as a string:
+The structure passed to the queue in the message body is the dce struct as a string:

 ```golang
 var string "aws_account_string"